 *Contributed by Erin of Sol Salute

-Don Julio in Palermo is one of South America’s Top 50 restaurants and grills some of the city’s best beef (they can even render a tough skirt steak tender).
+BIFE DE CHORIZO – Sirloin, this is one of the most popular cuts of beef, ask for it “jugoso” if you prefer it medium rare.
+Don Julio in Palermo is one of South America’s Top 50 restaurants and grills some of the city’s best beef.

-Contrasting slightly against the beef culture is a strong Italian presence.
+SORRENTINOS – These sort of ravioli aren’t exactly what you’d have in Italy, despite the name.
+With this stuffed pasta, you will find many other seemingly Italian dishes in Argentina.
 At the turn of the 20th century, a massive wave of European immigrants arrived in Buenos Aires, mostly from Italy.
 They brought with them pasta and pizza that is delicious despite no longer resembling authentic Italian fare.
 It has transformed into something truly Argentinian.

 *Contributed by Cal of Once in a Lifetime Journey and Campbell and Alya of Stingy Nomads

-Cape Malay cuisine: “Cape Malay” refers to the first slaves that were brought into the country in 1658 from Indonesia, Malaysia and Madagascar (and their descendants).
-Along with them, they brought an array of spices and cooking techniques.
-Yet due to limited resources, they had to make do and adapt.
-Today, Cape Malay dishes are well sought after and rich in both flavor and history.
-They are usually slow cooked curried meals that are wonderfully aromatic.
-The best examples include bobotie (spiced minced meat with an egg-based topping), bredie (tomato stew) and sosatie (satay).
-The best place to eat any Cape Malay meal is in Bo-Kaap in Cape Town, the epicenter of the Cape Malay community.
+CAPE MALAY CUISINE – “Cape Malay” refers to the first slaves brought into the country in 1658 from Indonesia, Malaysia and Madagascar (and their descendants), who came with an array of spices and cooking techniques.
+Cape Malay dishes are usually slow cooked curried meals that are wonderfully aromatic.
+The best examples are bobotie (spiced ground beef with an egg-based topping), bredie (tomato stew) and sosatie (satay).
+The epicenter of the Cape Malay community is Bo-Kaap in Cape Town.

-Potjie is another meal cooked over an open flame but is a stew that simmers for several hours in a cast iron pot.
-The best way to experience a braai or potjie is with a group of friends.
-Some hostels and language centers even have braais as a way of experiencing a true South African vibe.
+POTJIE – Another meal cooked over an open flame but is a stew that simmers for several hours in a cast iron pot.

-Stiff pap, also known as mieliepap: a porridge made from mielie-meal (coarsely ground maize), it is a traditional staple of African people, but is now enjoyed by all cultures in South Africa and is a popular side dish.
+STISS PAP – Also known as mieliepap, it’s a porridge made from mielie-meal (coarsely ground maize), it is a traditional staple of African people, but is now enjoyed by all cultures in South Africa and is a popular side dish.

-Mopane worms: known as real bush food, this African dish that has become a delicacy in recent times.
+MOPAPEN WORKS – Real bush food, this African dish has become a delicacy in recent times.
 The green guts of the worms are squeezed out, it is dried and cooked with tomatoes, onions and garlic.
-With a 60% protein content it is said to be very healthy.
+With a 60% protein content it is very healthy.
 You can try them at Gourmet Grubb, Cape Town.

 Food in Sri Lanka literally bursts with flavor and the country rightly deserves to be mentioned among the countries with the best food.
-Lovers of anything spicy will enjoy eating, gorging on street finds, home cooked meals.
-If you are not so fond of curries, chillies and a burning mouth, I am sorry for you but you may want to reconsider your trip!
+Lovers of anything spicy will enjoy street finds and home cooked meals.

-Jokes apart, there are a few dishes you absolutely must try when in Sri Lanka.
-Here is an overview:
+Here are a few dishes you absolutely must try when in Sri Lanka:

-Rice and curry: This is basically the one main food you will have in Sri Lankan cuisine.
-It’s the kind of dish for which each family has its own recipe – and each is just as good.
-It’s a simple dish of white rice accompanied by a million other condiments – usually vegetable curries (can be with mushroom, lentils, and even banana flowers) and chicken or fish curry.
+RICE AND CURRY – This is the kind of dish for which each family has its own recipe – and each is just as good.
+It consists of white rice accompanied by a million other condiments – usually vegetable curries (can be with mushroom, lentils, and even banana flowers) and chicken or fish curry.

-Hoppers: often served for breakfast, it is a sort of pancake made of rice flour and mixed with coconut milk and toddy – Sri Lankan palm wine.
-Hoppers are cooked in a small pan until and crispy at the edges while soft at the bottom.
+HOPPERS – Often served for breakfast, it’s pancake made of rice flour and mixed with coconut milk and toddy – Sri Lankan palm wine.
+Hoppers are cooked in a small pan until crispy at the edges while soft at the bottom.
 Egg hoppers are by far the best!